 Born in Calcutta, Thomas was taken to South Africa when he was six years old.
 He moved to England in 1967, where he has written, directed and produced 40 major documentaries and dramas.
 He is also author of a highly-acclaimed biography Rhodes, the Race for Africa.

 Thomas's films have taken the top prizes at numerous documentary festivals, including the most prestigious -- the US Emmy Award, the George Foster Peabody Award (twice), the British Academy Award and the Grierson Award for best British Documentary.
 Two of his documentaries, Twins - The Divided Self and Man and Animal won fourteen international awards between them.

-For Neda received four major awards -- the 2011 Peabody Award, the Documentary of the Year award from the Foreign Press Association, and the Clarion Award for Best Television Documentary from the Association of Women in Communications.
+His subsequent documentary For Neda won four major awards -- the 2011 Peabody Award, the Documentary of the Year award from the Foreign Press Association, and the Clarion Award for Best Television Documentary from the Association of Women in Communications.
 Thomas also shared the Foreign Press Association's Journalist of the Year award with his Iranian co-producer, Saeed Kamali Dehghan.